Komainu: Origins

 In Asia, the lion was popularly believed to have the power to repel evil, and for this reason it was habitually used to guard gates and doors.
 The Komainu strongly resemble Chinese guardian lions and in fact originate from Tang dynasty China.
 The Chinese guardian lions are believed to have been influenced by Asiatic lion pelts and lion depictions introduced through trade from either the Middle East or India, countries where the lion existed and was a symbol of strength.
 During its transportation along the Silk Road, however, the symbol changed, acquiring a distinctive look.
 The first lion statue in India appears around the 3rd century BC on top of a column erected by King Ashoka.
 The tradition later arrived in China where it developed into the guardian lion that was later exported to Korea, Japan, and Okinawa.
+A further style was introduced to Japan from Song dynasty China during the Kamakura period, and is often referred to as kara jishi ("Chinese lion").
 During the Nara period (710–794), as in the rest of Asia, the pair always consisted of two lions.
 Used only indoors until the 14th century, they were made mainly of wood.
 During the Heian period (794–1185), for example, wooden or metal pairs were employed as weights and door-stops, while at the Imperial Palace they were used to support screens or folding screens.

 Heian period

 The custom of placing wooden, and later stone representations of the kara-inu and lions were established no later than the mid-Heian period (tenth century), though precise dating remains uncertain.

 Perhaps as early as the earlier part of the Heian period (ninth century), the tradition changed and the two statues started to be different and be called differently.
 One had its mouth open and was called shishi (獅子) because, as before, it resembled that animal.
 The other had its mouth closed, looked rather like a dog, was called komainu, or "Goguryeo dog", and sometimes had a single horn on its head.
 Gradually the animals returned to be identical, but for their mouths, and ended up being called both komainu.

-Eventually they were also became apotropaic objects protecting Buddhist temples, royal palaces, nobility residences or even private homes.
+Eventually they also became apotropaic objects protecting Buddhist temples, royal palaces, nobility residences or even private homes.
 A pair of these dogs are painted on the front walls of the honden (inner sanctuary) at the Kamo-wakeikazuchi Shrine, but such painted examples are rare, possibly unique.

 According to one reckoning, the komainu have been used outdoors only since the 14th century.
 In Japan, too, it ended up being installed at the entrance of shrines and temples next to the lion-dog.
 As a protection against exposure to Japan's rainy weather, the komainu started being carved in stone.